List of BioShock characters: Brigid Tenenbaum

 Dr. Brigid Tenenbaum is a geneticist who helped originally develop ADAM.
 She was originally born near the city of Minsk, Belarus. into a Jewish family with a German father.
 At the age of 16, she was sent via train to the Auschwitz concentration camp, where she was going to be experimented on by German doctors, notably Josef Mengele.
 Before Tenenbaum was to be prepared for testing, she observed Mengele and started correcting him, impressing the doctors so much that they allowed her to participate in experiments on other prisoners.
 At this time Tenenbaum discovered her love for science and due to her participation in the tests, she survived the Holocaust.
-Tenenbaum was diagnosed with high-functioning autism at an early age.
+Tenenbaum is a high-functioning autistic.
 Her absolute adoration of science and lack of social skills caused her to completely ignore what happened around her, including the horrific experiments she did, which continued into her adult years.

 After arriving in Rapture, she had a bit of a struggle to get the recognition she deserved among the best and brightest, until she discovered the Sea Slug, which contained a substance that could replace cells, which led to the discovery of the wonder-drug ADAM, which allowed the citizens of Rapture to manipulate their DNA.
 With the help of Frank Fontaine, who provided financing to develop the drug, Tenenbaum become known as a scientific genius in the city.
 Tenenbaum also discovered that by putting the slug into a host, it would produce up to thirty times as much ADAM and the only hosts that proved effective were young girls.
 While Tenenbaum was the "mother" of the Little Sisters, Dr. Yi Suchong was the creator of the Plasmids.
 Much like her younger self, Tenenbaum was blind to what she was doing, exploiting little girls for her own scientific purposes.
 When the Little Sisters were first created, she had no regard for them or their lives, seeing the removal of the slugs as no different from removing life support from a terminal patient.
 Soon before the Rapture Civil War, Tenenbaum's maternal instincts were awoken, causing her to leave her Mercury Suites apartment and life to reside in the sewers of the abandoned residential complex Olympus Heights.
 Here Tenenbaum began rescuing Little Sisters via a Plasmid she developed, as she felt that they were her responsibility and began to care a great deal about their safety, calling them "little ones"; in return, they call her "Mama Tenenbaum".
 Tenenbaum was able to survive the fall of Rapture and continued to save Little Sisters in her hiding place.